groonga/groonga/doc/source/reference/commands/normalize.rst

 ``flags``
 """""""""

-It specifies a normalization customize options.
+Specifies a normalization customize options.
 You can specify multiple options separated by "``|``".
 For example, ``REMOVE_BLANK|WITH_TYPES``.